Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 The description of the drug is based on the officially approved instructions for use.

-Polysorb MP is an inorganic non-selective multifunctional enterosorbent based on highly dispersed silica with particle sizes up to 0.09 mm and with the chemical formula SiO2.
-Polysorb MP has sorption, detoxification, antioxidant and membrane stabilizing properties.
+Polysorb MP is an inorganic non-selective multifunctional enterosorbent based on highly dispersed silica with particle sizes up to 0.09 mm and the chemical formula SiO2.
+Polysorb MP has sorption, detoxification, antioxidant and membrane-stabilizing properties.

-The drug adsorbs from the contents of the intestine and removes from the body exogenous and endogenous toxins of various origins, including pathogenic bacteria and bacterial toxins, antigens, food allergens, drugs and poisons, salts of heavy metals, radionuclides, alcohol.
+The drug adsorbs from the intestinal contents and removes from the body exogenous and endogenous toxins of various origins, including pathogenic bacteria and bacterial toxins, antigens, food allergens, drugs and poisons, heavy metal salts, radionuclides, alcohol.

 Polysorb MP also adsorbs some metabolic products of the body (including bilirubin, urea, cholesterol and lipid complexes).